stefanv/git-tools/README.md

          It should be straightforward to also remove remote branches; any takers?
 - `brhist`: Show last modification date of each branch
 - `wipe`: Permanently delete files from repository by rewriting history.
+- `split`: Duplicate a file, while keeping its history attached to both copies.

 ## Aliases